jbussmann/jb-tools/BMDP/README.md

-`run` | restart execution and run uninterrupted `start` | restart execution and break at main `continue` | continue execution until CTRL + C interrupt or breakpoint
+`run` | restart execution and run uninterrupted `start` | restart execution and break at main `continue` | continue execution until CTRL + C interrupt or breakpoint `next` | advance to next line, not stepping into function calls `step` | advance to next line, stepping into functions with debug symbols `backtrace` | print a backtrace of the entire stack `finish` | run until stack frame retuns and print retuned value

 ### Breakpoints